The Abodus Student Living Team

 - Wherever possible, avoid direct contact with people that have a respiratory illness and avoid using their personal items

 - Cover coughs and sneezes (nose and mouth) with disposable tissues, then dispose of these in the nearest waste bin after use.
 And then wash your hands with soap/use alcohol-based hand rub (ABHR)

 - Follow the UK Government's guidance on social distancing; limit your social interaction with others to help reduce the transmission of the virus

 I’m worried I have coronavirus, what do I do?

 If your symptoms mild/minor Public Health England recommend that you do not contact NHS 111 as this will prevent more serious cases being able to get assistance.
-If you have a new persistent cough (coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours) or a temperature (you feel hot to touch on your chest or back), loss of taste or sense of smell, Public Health England advise you should remain in your room for 7 days https://publichealthmatters.blog.gov.uk/2020/02/20/what-is-self-isolation-and-why-is-it-important/
+If you have a new persistent cough (coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours), a temperature (you feel hot to touch on your chest or back), loss of taste or sense of smell, Public Health England advise you should remain in your room for 7 days https://publichealthmatters.blog.gov.uk/2020/02/20/what-is-self-isolation-and-why-is-it-important/